th3gr3y/Send-Teams-Links/README.md

 It then starts a loop that iterates through each row of the DataFrame (df) returned by pd.read_excel().
 For each row, it creates a new meeting request using outlook.CreateItem(1), where number 1 corresponds to an AppointmentItem in Outlook.

+Insure you add the teams meeting shortcut to the quicklaunch toolbar to enable pyautogui to create a teams link in the meeting request :)

 The meeting details (subject, start and end time, location, and description) are set from corresponding columns of the DataFrame.

 The list of attendees (recipients) for each meeting are derived from ‘To’ and ‘CC’ columns of DataFrame.